Ethel Waters: Personal life

 In 1938, Waters met artist Luigi Lucioni through their mutual friend, Carl Van Vechten.
 Lucioni asked Waters if he could paint her portrait, and a sitting was arranged at his studio at 64 Washington Square South.
 Waters bought the finished portrait from Lucioni in 1939 for $500.
 She was at the height of her career and the first African American to have a starring role on Broadway.
 In her portrait, she wore a tailored red dress with a mink coat draped over the back of her chair.
 Lucioni positioned Waters with her arms tightly wrapped around her waist, a gesture that conveyed vulnerability, as if she were trying to protect herself.
 The painting was considered lost because it had not been seen in public since 1942.
 Huntsville (Alabama) Museum of Art Executive Director Christopher J. Madkour and historian Stuart Embury traced it to a private residence.
 The owner considered Waters to be "an adopted grandmother" but she allowed the Huntsville Museum of Art to display Portrait of Ethel Waters in the 2016 exhibition American Romantic: The Art of Luigi Lucioni where it was viewed by the public for the first time in more than 70 years.
 The museum acquired Portrait of Ethel Waters in 2017, and it was shown in an exhibition in February 2018.

 A turning point came in 1957 when she attended the Billy Graham Crusade in Madison Square Garden.
 Years later, she gave this testimony of that night: "In 1957, I, Ethel Waters, a 380-pound decrepit old lady, rededicated my life to Jesus Christ, and boy, because He lives, just look at me now.
 I tell you because He lives; and because my precious child, Billy, gave me the opportunity to stand there, I can thank God for the chance to tell you His eye is on all of us sparrows."
 In her later years, Waters often toured with the preacher Billy Graham on his crusades.
 She was a baptized Catholic and considered herself a member of that religion throughout her life.

 Waters died on September 1, 1977, aged 80, from uterine cancer, kidney failure, and other ailments, in Chatsworth, California.
 She is buried at Forest Lawn Memorial Park (Glendale).
+Waters had given a collection of her papers, recordings, and personal effects to her friend Joan Croomes, which were later placed at the Harry Ransom Center where they are now available for research.

 Ethel was written and performed by Terry Burrell as a one-woman tribute to Waters.
 It ran as a limited engagement in February and March 2012.